wraithgar/fireball/README.md

 http://localhost/pics/mycat-l.jpg
 ```

-These would be the original, smalle, medium, and large thumbnailed
-versions of that image.
+These would be the original, smalle, medium, and large thumbnailed versions of that image.

+### Notes:

+Fireball will need both read and write access to the imageDir, as it will make the thumbnail images if they do not already exist.

+This also means that if for some reason you would like a nonstandard size for a given images' thumbnail sizes, you can simply put them in the imageDir with their -s, -m, and -l names.

+Warning: Images ending in -s, -m, and -l will not be resized.